tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 be the beginning of a record.
 Records MUST NOT span datagrams.

-DTLS records without CIDs do not contain any association identifiers and applications must arrange to multiplex between associations.
+DTLS records without CIDs do not contain any association identifiers, and applications must arrange to multiplex between associations.
 With UDP, the host/port number is used to look up the appropriate security association for incoming records without CIDs.